Best Day Trips from Toulouse: Explore Hidden Gems & Medieval Towns

 It’s a perfect destination for families seeking a slower pace and travelers dreaming of authentic, storybook France.

-For a complete look at everything this village has to offer, check out my guide to Castelnau-de-Montmiral’s medieval charm and southern soul.
+👉 To find out all that this village has to offer, don’t miss my guide to the medieval charm and southern soul of Castelnau-de-Montmiral.

 Aerial view of Castelnau-de-Montmiral, a medieval enclave in the middle of the Occitan landscape, just over an hour from Toulouse.